SevilayMuni/BERT-SentimentAnalysis-IMDbReviews/README.md

 📌 To extend this further, I implemented a custom approach to classify reviews into three categories—positive, negative, and mixed—by leveraging the output logits from BERT and applying threshold-based logic.

 🔹 With BERT's ability to capture context from both directions in a sentence, it stands out as a valuable tool for any sentiment analysis task.
 🔹 This project highlights BERT's effectiveness in handling text classification tasks.
-It sets the foundation for more complex NLP tasks such as **opinion mining**, **review summarization**, or other applications in business intelligence and customer feedback analysis.
+It sets the foundation for more complex NLP tasks such as **opinion mining**, **review summarization**, or other business intelligence and customer feedback analysis applications.

 ## Future Insights